Tutorial: Web Testing (JavaScript)¶

 Amsterdam

-. - For any matching cell, get its parent row and inside the fifth cell, get any hyperlink.
+. - For any matching cell, get its parent row, and inside the fifth cell, retrieve any hyperlink.

-In this case that will correctly locate the Edit link for the book Amsterdam
+In this case, this will correctly locate the Edit link for the book Amsterdam

 .
-Now that we have the correct item identified, click on the Learn
+Now that we have the correct item identified, click the Learn

 button to the right of the Test

 button.
-That will now learn a new object that corresponds to the Edit Amsterdam
+This now learns a new object that corresponds to the Edit Amsterdam

 object: